eemuston/42-libft/README.md

 # 42-libft
 First project of Hive Helsinki!
+I have written most of the code when I started at Hive.
+There might be few fixes which are against the original libft instuctions.